 - Patrick Heimbach

 - George Nurser

 Teaching is highly rewarding, and I recieved the Kaufman Teaching Certificate from MIT in 2017.

-Full workshops where I developed material and taught were at graduate level: "Finite differences methods" and "The importance of model validation".
-Material available here.
+Full workshops where I developed material and taught were at graduate level include:

-As a teaching assistant courses I loved teaching often included boatwork:
+As a teaching assistant the courses I loved teaching were at undergraduate level and included boatwork: